asmed0/dbot/README.md

 This is not a gambling bot intended for public use, rather it was only made for us to have fun together!

 To be noted:
-We used some code from the [Guidebot] ttps://github.com/AnIdiotsGuide/guidebot/ repo
+Boilerplate code from the [Guidebot] https://github.com/AnIdiotsGuide/guidebot/ repo, of course their repo has been stared!
+Our intended commands have been added on top, with some of their commands that are out of our scope of need have been removed!